AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `wishlist [INDEX]`

 ```
-wishlist: Wishlists the foodplace identified by the index number used in the last foodplace listing.
+wishlist: Wishlists the foodplace identified by the index number used in the displayed foodplace list.
-Empty index displays the wishlist instead.
+If no INDEX is supplied, displays all wishlisted foodplaces instead.
+• If INDEX is supplied, INDEX must be a positive integer.
+• Wishlisting an already-wishlisted foodplace removes its wishlist status.
+Parameters:
-Parameters: [INDEX]
+  [INDEX]
+Examples:
+  wishlist 1
-Example: wishlist 2
+  wishlist
 ```

 * Wishlists the foodplace at the specified `INDEX`.